 Can you carve a turkey before cooking?

 It’s recommended that you always cook the turkey first before carving it.
-This helps make it juicer, prevents it from drying and falling apart, and also allows you to cut it into neater slices that make it tender and easier to chew.
+This helps make it juicier, prevents it from drying and falling apart, and also allows you to cut it into neater slices that make it tender and easier to chew.

 Want another tip for making a moist turkey?
 Try making a dry brined turkey, which will come out extra tender and delicious thanks to the time it spends soaking in healthy and flavorful ingredients, such as citrus juices and herbs.